meadowsrjack-rgb/boxstat/replit.md

 ### Backend
 The backend is built with Node.js and Express.js (TypeScript, ESM).
 It includes a custom email/password authentication system with verification and magic links, utilizing a pending registration system.
 Session management uses persistent Express sessions with PostgreSQL storage.
 CORS is configured for mobile apps and web browsers.
 Stripe handles payment processing, and WebSockets provide real-time features.
 APIs are RESTful.

-**Dual Authentication System**: The backend supports both session-based (for web browsers) and JWT token-based (for Capacitor mobile apps) authentication.

-- **Web Browser Authentication**: Uses express-session with persistent PostgreSQL storage.
-Session cookies are set with `SameSite=Lax` due to Replit's infrastructure (which terminates TLS upstream).
-Same-origin requests authenticate successfully.

-- **Capacitor iOS Authentication**: Uses JWT bearer tokens stored in localStorage.
-The login endpoint returns a JWT token (30-day expiration) that is included in the `Authorization: Bearer <token>` header for all API requests.
-The `isAuthenticated` middleware checks both session cookies (for web) and JWT tokens (for Capacitor), allowing seamless authentication across platforms.

-- **Implementation Details**:
-  - JWT tokens are generated using the `jsonwebtoken` library with `JWT_SECRET` environment variable
-  - Frontend automatically detects Capacitor platform and uses appropriate auth method
-  - All API request helpers (`apiRequest`, `getQueryFn`, and direct fetch calls in services) include JWT headers when running on native platform
-  - Logout clears both session cookies and JWT tokens to ensure complete sign-out

 ### Database
 PostgreSQL, hosted on Neon serverless, is used with Drizzle ORM for type-safe operations.
 The schema supports users, teams, events, payments, facilities, and a 5-tier badge/trophy system.
 It includes structures for various programs, age/level divisions, and comprehensive user data fields.
 A dual-table structure manages player data, distinguishing between app users and Notion-synced roster data.
 A `playerId` field in the payments table ensures accurate per-player billing.
 A `pending_registrations` table prevents partial account creation during the multi-step registration process.